Best–selling books written by very wealthy people are usually along the lines of “The Secrets of My Success” ― but this is a space–travel story!

 or, Captives of a Strange People

-The author (who may have been pseudonymous), it appears, was the author of a number of juvenile scientific-adventure novels.
+The (pseudonymous) author, it appears, was responsible for a number of juvenile scientific-adventure novels.
 This is an installment in a series, and several of the other books in the series are available on Project Gutenberg, but not this one.
 Copyright is Cupples & Leon Co.

 Being an Account of the Great Adventure of Bastin, Bickley, and Arbuthnot